lipiventura/PFL-FEUP/README.md

 To implement the Computer's moves, we used the previously described functions to list all the possible moves for the computer.
 According to the level we're in, the computer will choose the move.
 In the "easy" level, the computer just chooses a random move in the available moves.
 But the next level is a little more complicated.
 In this level, the AI evaluates the number of moves left, i.e., for each available play, the AI evaluates the moves his opponent has left, choosing to play in the spot that leaves fewer options to the opponent.

 ## Conclusion
 The board game Mitozo was succesfully developed in the Prolog Language.
 We can play against another player (Player vs Player) or against the "Computer" (Player vs Computer), since an autonomous player has been implemented with dificulty levels.
+And if you want, you can watch the computer playing against itself (Computer vs Computer).
 However, this work turned to be quite a challenge due to the fact that Prolog differs from the usual imperative programming.
 Nevertheless, we are now a step closer to become great programmers due to our incresead knowledge in the Prolog Language.